notpresident35/one-time-pad-machine/README.md

-This is a simple software written in python design to encrypt and decrypt text for secure communication.
+This is a simple software written in python designed to encrypt and decrypt text for secure communication.
 It is user friendly featuring a GUI window.
 This repository also includes various examples, prototype programs, and more.
 If you want to use the program run OTP Complete.py.
 All other files are mostly